Daniel J. Frey

 It's them.

-Like an addict, they blame everyone but themselves for why they are on death's door.
+Like an addict, they blame everyone but themselves for why they are at death's door.

 The racist needs someone else to blame because to face the nightmare that they are to blame for their life is too much to bear.